CREATE PACKAGE v15

-Specifies whether the privileges of the package owner (
+Specifies whether to use the privileges of the package owner (

 DEFINER) or the privileges of the current user executing a program in the package (

-CURRENT_USER) are to be used to determine whether or not access is allowed to database objects referenced in the package.
+CURRENT_USER) to determine whether access is allowed to database objects referenced in the package.

 DEFINER is the default.